intel/thunderbolt-software-user-space/README.md

 ## Supported OSes
 - Ubuntu* 16.04 and 17.04
+- Fedora* 26

 ## Kernel/Daemon Compatibility
-The user-space components operate in coordination with the upstream Thunderbolt kernel driver (found in v4.13-rc1) to provide the Thunderbolt functionalities.
+The user-space components operate in coordination with the upstream Thunderbolt kernel driver (found in v4.13) to provide the Thunderbolt functionalities.
 These components are NOT compatible with the old out-of-tree Thunderbolt kernel module.

+## Build instructions
+### Build dependencies
+Build dependencies are:
+- CMake
+- boost.program_options
+- boost.filesystem
+You also need a c++ compiler with C++14 support.

+Tested with:
+- g++ - v5.4 and v7.1.1
+- CMake - v3.5.1 and v3.9.1
+- boost - v1.58 and v1.63

+For example, on Ubuntu you can install the dependencies with the following
+command:
+`apt install cmake libboost-filesystem-dev libboost-program-options-dev` On Fedora, use this:
+`dnf install cmake boost-devel`

+### Building
+Use the CMakeLists.txt file found in the root directory to build the project.
+For example (run it in the directory holding the code):
+1. `mkdir build`
+2. `cd build`
+3. `cmake .. -DCMAKE_BUILD_TYPE=Release`
+4. `cmake --build .`

+On step 3, `CMAKE_INSTALL_PREFIX`, `UDEV_BIN_DIR` and `UDEV_RULES_DIR` variables
+can be used for changing the default installation location, e.g. to install `tbtadm` under `/usr/bin` instead of the default `/usr/local/bin` run:
+`cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr`

+### Installation
+Installation can be done in one of 2 options:
+- From build directory, run `cmake --build . --target install`.
+- From build directory, run `cpack -G RPM` to create an RPM package or `cpack -G DEB` to create a DEB package.
+Then, use your distro package manager to install the resulted package.

 ## Changelog
+### v0.9.1
+- Build definition updated to support configuration, installation and packaging
+- Documentation update (GitHub issue #23)

 ### v0.9
 - First official release